jawadabrache/couscous-game/README.md

 # couscous-game
-A simple prototype of a SCM simulation game
+A simple prototype of an SCM simulation game